On a local-global principle for quadratic twists of abelian varieties: Generalities

 \subsection{Consequences of the classification of Sato--Tate groups}

-Keep the notations from the previous section.
-We will now deduce two results that represent partial progress toward Theorem \ref{theorem: Main}.
-They will be used to simplify some proofs in subsequent sections.
-We use the notations for Sato--Tate groups introduced in \cite{FKRS12} and \cite{FKS21c}, and present in the L-functions and modular forms data base \cite{LMFDB}.
+The next two results represent partial progress toward Theorem \ref{theorem: Main} and will be used to simplify some proofs in subsequent sections.
+We use the notations for Sato--Tate groups introduced in \cite{FKRS12} and \cite{FKS21c}, and present in the data base \cite{LMFDB}.